nikhilpokuri/System_Design/design_patterns/creational_patterns/README.txt

     Client Code:
         The client code uses the PaymentFactory function to create and interact with different Payment objects without needing to know their specific classes.

+Prototype Pattern Structure
+    USECASE:
+        - To create duplicate objects while ensuring performance.
+        - When the cost of creating a new object is more expensive than cloning an existing one.

+    Prototype Interface:
+        Person is the prototype interface.
+    Concrete Prototype:
+        Teacher and Student are concrete implementations of person interface.

+    Client:
+        Uses the clone method to duplicate existing objects instead of creating new ones from scratch.
+        The client in this case demonstrates cloning and modifying objects.